sveltia/sveltia-cms/README.md

 ### Better collections

+- Configuration
-- You can choose a [custom icon for each collection](#using-a-custom-icon-for-a-collection) with the `icon` collection option[^3].
+  - You can [choose a custom icon for each collection](#using-a-custom-icon-for-a-collection) with the new `icon` collection option[^3].
-- You can [add dividers to the collection list](#adding-dividers-to-the-collection-list) with the `divider` collection option.
+  - You can [add dividers to the collection list](#adding-dividers-to-the-collection-list) with the new `divider` collection option.
-- Assets stored in a [per-collection media folder](#using-a-custom-media-folder-for-a-collection) can be displayed next to the entries.
+  - You can specify the field name for a thumbnail displayed on the entry list with the new `thumbnail` collection option.
+A nested field can be specified using dot notation, e.g. `images.0.src`.
+If undefined, the `name` of the first image field is used.
   - You can use nested fields (dot notation) in the `path` option for a folder collection, e.g. `{{fields.state.name}}/{{slug}}`[^62].
-- You can use Markdown in collection descriptions[^79].
+  - You can use Markdown in the `description` collection option[^79].
 Bold, italic, strikethrough, code and links are allowed.
+- Entry slugs
+  - You can [use a random UUID for an entry slug](#using-a-random-id-for-an-entry-slug).
+  - Entry slug template tags support [filter transformations](https://decapcms.org/docs/summary-strings/) just like summary string template tags[^29].
+  - Single quotes in a slug will be replaced with `sanitize_replacement` (default: hyphen) rather than being removed[^52].
+  - You can set the maximum number of characters for an entry slug with the new `slug_length` collection option[^25].
+- User interface
+  - Assets stored in a [per-collection media folder](#using-a-custom-media-folder-for-a-collection) can be displayed next to the entries.
   - The New Entry button won’t appear when a developer accidentally sets the `create: true` option on a file collection because it’s useless[^89].
   - The Delete Entry button won’t appear when a developer accidentally sets the `delete: true` option on a file collection because the preconfigured files should not be deleted.
+- Entry listing
   - A folder collection filter with a boolean value works as expected[^93].
   - Sorting entries by a DateTime field works as expected[^110].
-- You can use the `thumbnail` collection option to specify the field name for a thumbnail displayed on the entry list.
-A nested field can be specified using dot notation, e.g. `images.0.src`.
-If omitted, the `name` of the first image field is used.
-- Improved entry slugs
-  - You can [use a random UUID for an entry slug](#using-a-random-id-for-an-entry-slug).
-  - Entry slug template tags support [filter transformations](https://decapcms.org/docs/summary-strings/) just like summary string template tags[^29].
-  - Single quotes in a slug will be replaced with `sanitize_replacement` (default: hyphen) rather than being removed[^52].
-  - You can set the maximum number of characters for an entry slug with the new `slug_length` collection option[^25].

 ### Better content editing